 - It’s a great way to stay involved in the sports you love.
-You can continue to be an active participant in contests to ensure that the game are played safely and fairly.
+You can continue to be an active participant in contests to ensure that the games are played safely and fairly.
 Officiating gives you the best seat in the house...you just have to stand.

 - Officiating allows you to give back.
 School sports are an integral part of the fabric of our communities, and without officials, the contests couldn’t be played.
-The best officials exemplify hard work, dedication and integrity, and demonstrate the importance of fairness, impartiality and doing the right thing.
+The best officials exemplify hard work, dedication and integrity and demonstrate the importance of fairness, impartiality, and doing the right thing.

 - Remaining active in school sports through officiating provides individuals an opportunity to stay physically and mentally fit.
-It challenges you in areas simply watching sports cannot provide.
+It challenges you in areas that simply watching sports cannot provide.

 Keys to Success